jangevaare/cbpi-DependentActor/README.md

-# cbpi-dependent-actors
+# cbpi-DependentActor
 This is a CraftBeerPi 3 plugin that provides a new actor type called DependentActor.
-These actors are containers for an existing actor, which implements dependency on another actor.
-The dependency may either work as a restriction or a prerequisite.
+DependentActors are containers for existing *Base Actors*, which will only power on if their *Actor Dependency* is in the correct state (either ON if a prerequisite, or OFF if a restriction).

 A DependentActor, can even use some other DependentActor as a base or dependency.